ChickenFur/django-employee-list/README.md

 This serves the static files with the Django server for simplicity.

-In a prod app I would reccomend serving your React APP from your favorite CDN
+In a prod app I would recommend serving your React APP from your favorite CDN